 How much should I budget for two weeks in Vietnam?

 I spent two weeks in Vietnam and spent roughly £700 including excursions, shopping and scuba diving (all accommodation and flights were bought before arriving in Vietnam – including international flights, the cost around £800 each).
-Therefore the total I spent was around £1500, it is possible to do it for much cheaper than, however this is what I budgeted for the trip and therefore was happy to spend it.
+Therefore the total I spent was around £1500 for complete my 2-week Vietnam experience, it is possible to do it for much cheaper than, however, this is what I budgeted for the trip and therefore was happy to spend it.

 If you are looking for cheaper alternatives, there are many hostels in Vietnam and you may opt to travel by trains through the country rather than flight (However, it is important to weigh this up with time management.)